October 17, 2013

 Shock collars are sold as training devices and to stop barking.
 They are also used with pet containment (electronic fencing) systems.

 The least humane and most controversial use of the shock collar is as a training device.
 The trainer can administer a shock to a dog at a distance through a remote control.
 There is a greater chance for abuse (delivery of shocks as punishment) or misuse (poor timing of shocks).
 Your dog also may associate the painful shock with people or other experiences, leading to fearful or aggressive behavior.

 Caution!
-Shock collars can cause irritation and inflammation of your dog's neck skin.
-To avoid problems:
+Shock collars can irritate and inflame your dog's neck.
+Take theses steps to avoid problems: